erlang-mas/emas/README.md

 ## How to run the project

 To run the project you need to implement problem-specific operators, which define the function that EMAS will optimise.
-Repository also includes an `emas_test_ops.erl` module which provides test operators that enable to run and test EMAS itself.
+Repository also includes an `emas_rastrigin_ops.erl` module which provides test operators that enable to run and test EMAS itself.

 You can run `emas` run script which is located in the project root.
 The script has two obligatory parameters: